The Ultimate Pasta Pairing Guide: Matching Shapes, Sauces, and Ingredients Like an Expert

 1. The Science of Texture: Why Shape Matters

 Pasta is a vehicle for sauce, and like any high-performance vehicle, the “tread” matters.
-There are three primary physical factors that dictate a perfect pairing: Surface Area, Pockets, and Grip.
+Three primary physical factors dictate a perfect pairing: Surface Area, Pockets, and Grip.

 Ridged vs. Smooth (Rigate vs. Lisce)